 - a.
-Frequency of drug testing must be based on a complete clinical assessment of the beneficiary's risk potential for abuse and diversion, using a validated risk assessment interview or questionnaire, along with the beneficiary's response to prescribed medications and any side effects reported.
-Determination of risk is made by the provider and is based on interpretation of assessment tools used. - i. for a beneficiary classified as low-risk, random presumptive and definitive testing is expected at a frequency not to exceed one (1) to two (2) times every 365 consecutive days for prescribed medications, non-prescribed medications that may pose a safety risk if taken concomitantly with prescribed medication(s), and illicit substances based on beneficiary history, clinical presentation, and community usage.

-- ii. for a beneficiary classified as moderate-risk, random presumptive and definitive testing is expected at a frequency not to exceed two (2) to four (4) times every 365 consecutive days for prescribed medications, non-prescribed medications that may pose a safety risk if taken concomitantly with prescribed medication(s), and illicit substances based on beneficiary history, clinical presentation, and community usage. - iii. for a beneficiary classified as high-risk, random presumptive and definitive testing is expected at a frequency not to exceed one (1) to three (3) times every 90 consecutive days for prescribed medications, non-prescribed medications that may pose a safety risk if taken concomitantly with prescribed medication(s), and illicit substances based on beneficiary history, clinical presentation, and community usage.
+Frequency of drug testing must be based on a complete clinical assessment of the Member's risk potential for abuse and diversion, using a validated risk assessment interview or questionnaire, along with the Member's response to prescribed medications and any side effects reported.
+Determination of risk is made by the provider and is based on interpretation of assessment tools used. - i.
+For a Member classified as low-risk, random presumptive and definitive testing is expected at a frequency not to exceed one (1) to two (2) times every 365 consecutive days for prescribed medications, non-prescribed medications that may pose a safety risk if taken concomitantly with prescribed medication(s), and illicit substances based on Member history, clinical presentation, and community usage. - ii.
+For a Member classified as moderate-risk, random presumptive and definitive testing is expected at a frequency not to exceed two (2) to four (4) times every 365 consecutive days for prescribed medications, non-prescribed medications that may pose a safety risk if taken concomitantly with prescribed medication(s), and illicit substances based on Member history, clinical presentation, and community usage. - iii.
+For a Member classified as high-risk, random presumptive and definitive testing is expected at a frequency not to exceed one (1) to three (3) times every 90 consecutive days for prescribed medications, non-prescribed medications that may pose a safety risk if taken concomitantly with prescribed medication(s), and illicit substances based on Member history, clinical presentation, and community usage.